How to Make the Most of a Short Goa Holiday

 You can also go further to the Mala temple up on the hill for a nice view.
 If you still have some energy, you can continue around Altinho which has a beautiful art centre called Sunaparanta.
 Panjim Market is a covered market for vegetables and fruit but you can also get fresh milkshakes and juices.
 A short drive away is Miramar Beach and 10 minutes further is the Dona Paula jetty where you could go boating or do watersports.

 Day Two: Old Goa

 The 16th century churches and ruins are a UNESCO heritage site and worth a visit if you are interested in architecture, history, and Christian art.
+This is also a must do on your itinerary for a short Goa Holiday.
 Besides the big churches called the Basilica of Bom Jesus and Se Cathedral on the main road, there are several other churches like Our Lady of the Rosary, the first church built in the area, St Augustine Ruins which was a large complex that crumbled, and the Monte chapel up on a hill where you can a panoramic view of Old Goa.

 Day Three: Beaches

 There are many beautiful beaches to choose from, depending on what you are looking for.
 The most popular with tourists are Candolim, Calangute and Baga where most beach shacks play Hindi film music.
 However, there are also a few upscale beachside restaurants like Pousada by the Beach, where you can get more authentic Goan food.
 Along the road parallel to the beach there are many small shops to buy clothes and trinkets.